Sketch on the Development of Merchandise in Central and Eastern Europe at Prehistoric Times

 These are neck-rings with rolled ends, curved shank pins with knot heads, called Cypriote pins, or with simple spiral or loop heads, sheet-metal belt plates with rolled ends and embossed decoration, cylinders wound of thin copper wire, double-wire spiral rings, earrings with flattened ends, plain spiral bracelets, and double-spiral pendants.
 (GIMBUTAS MARIJA.
 1965: 32).

-Not only archaeological findings, but the study of the vocabulary of the peoples, places settlements which we know from the research, can be of great help in the coverage of this topic, and the last is dedicated to making this essay.
-However, we take as the starting point of this essay reliable evidences of ancient, primarily by Herodotus:
+Not only archaeological findings, but also the study of the peoples' vocabulary, places dwellings which we know from the research, can be of great help in the coverage of this topic, and the last is dedicated to making this essay.
+However, we take as the starting point of this essay reliable pieces of evidence of ancient, primarily by Herodotus:

 Left: Amber routes during the period between ca 1600 BC and 11600 BC.